4/16/2025

 speaker

-Phil Boudreau
+Phil

-Yeah, it's Phil.
+Yeah, Vijay, it's Phil.
 And yes, exactly what you highlighted here.
 You know, we guided a strong gross margin into the year after nice sequential growth each quarter last year and very pleased with Q1 delivering on that actually being a little bit better than what we had modeled or forecasted here, along with the benefit of the FX movement here.
-So that those help serve as some of the offsets to the tariffs, which would largely be felt in the gross margin.
+So those help serve as some of the offsets to the tariffs, which would largely be felt in the gross margin.

 speaker